shershen08/tailor-vue-demo/README.md

 ## Running

-1. In one terminal, start the fragments servers with `npm run start-fragments`
+1. In one terminal, start the fragments servers with `npm run start-fragments` - then you'll have header anf dashboard running on 8090 and 8091 localhost ports respectively.
 1. In another terminal, start the Tailor service with `npm start`
 1. Navigate to `http://localhost:8080`